cruise-automation/webviz/packages/webviz-core/src/panels/Plot/index.help.md

 To take the derivative of a value (change per second), use the special `.@derivative` modifier.
 This does not work with scatter plots (when using slices).

+To plot the length of an array, use the `.@length` modifier at the end of the queried array.

 To switch the sign of a value, use the special `.@negative` modifier at the end of the topic path syntax.
 The following math functions are also available: `.@abs`, `.@acos`, `.@asin`, `.@atan`, `.@ceil`, `.@cos`, `.@log`, `.@log1p`, `.@log2`, `.@log10`, `.@round`, `.@sign`, `.@sin`, `.@sqrt`, `.@tan`, and `.@trunc`.
 See the [Javascript Math documentation](https://developer.mozilla.org/en-US/docs/Web/JavaScript/Reference/Global_Objects/Math) for details on each one.

 ## Array Index as X-Axis